Social Media

-Glossary of Jewelry Terms
+Glossary of Jewelry Terms: A

 Aigrette: A hair ornament consisting of a feather plume, or a spray of glitter, often accentuated by either a jewel or a buckle.
 Worn in the hair or attached to a head band, aigrettes were popular in the 1920’s through the early 1930’s.